smromain/bossFight/README.md

 Heroes and bosses should have the ability to have health, attack for a certain amount of damage, and dodge (where their opponents would fail their attacks a certain percentage of the time).

 Your hero, Stacky, should have the following abilities/properties:

 ```Health: 60HP,

 	Attack: -8 HP from opponent,

 	Dodge: Dodges attacks from opponents 50% of the time```

 The boss should have the following abilities/properties:

 ```Health: 100HP,

 	Attack: -12 HP from opponent,

 	Dodge: Dodges attacks from opponents 10% of the time```

-<b>Extra Credit</b>: Your hero finds the [Sword of Refactoring](https://www.youtube.com/watch?v=OBtsMTnstZM)!
+<b>Extra Credit</b>: Your hero finds the <a href="https://www.youtube.com/watch?v=OBtsMTnstZM" target="_blank">Sword of Refactoring</a>!
 They now have a special attack, which means that 25% of the time, their attacks hit for 1/5 of the boss's health <i>(eg, if the boss's health is 100HP, your hero's attack will -20HP from the boss)</i>.
 Implement this method in your solution, but only have your hero Stacky use it if it's beneficial to do so.